Also available locally at Spice and Grain, White Birch Books & Bridgton Books

 Children of the children of Fryeburg,

-all who love any of the children of the sons Or daughters of Fryeburg,
+all who love any of the children of the sons or daughters of Fryeburg,

 A cordial, a hearty welcome home